zsparal/api-documentation/source/reference/v2/methods-api/list-methods.rst

               .. type:: object

-            - The URL to the methods list endpoint documentation.
+            - The URL to the List payment methods endpoint documentation.

 Example
 -------